batmainisvectorsigma/Java-Swing-Tutorial-/README.md

 # from where to start reading this repo
 - you can start reading from NotHelloWorld.java file.
 This NotHelloWorld.java file is not in a any folder.
 So, you can start from a file that is not inside of any folder just like NotHelloWorld.java file.

 - After reading all the file that is not in a certain folder.
-You can start reading file is inside a folder.
-That is you can start from Action, Border, ComboBoxes, DialogBoxes, Event, JButton, Layout Manangement, Menu, Mouse, Sliders, TextFiel, Troubleshoot GUI Programs etc.
+You can start reading programs which is inside a folder.
+That is, you can start reading programs in this sequence Action, Border, ComboBoxes, DialogBoxes, Event, JButton, Layout Manangement, Menu, Mouse, Sliders, TextFiel, Troubleshoot GUI Programs etc.

 # Conclusion
 After reading this repo you can start creating applications.
 Just reading this repo and not making anything after reading is similar to a person who doesn't read anything.